360-info/country-centroids/README.md

 - [`data/centroids-oflargestpoly.csv`](data/centroids-oflargestpoly.csv): centroids of countries using the largest polygon
 - [`data/centroids.csv`](data/centroids.csv): centroids of countries using _all_ polygons

-If you don't want centroids that might be in the water for countries with several landmasses, use the former. otherwise, use the latter.
+If you don't want centroids that might be in the water for countries with several landmasses (like, say, [Indonesia](https://maps.app.goo.gl/ntRHKemzwousEWoq8)), use the former.
+Otherwise, use the latter.

 ## ♻️ Use + Remix rights